incident-io/datadog-migrator/README.md

 - `--path <path>` - Path to save the config file (default: ./config.json)

 The init command will:
+1. Ask which provider you're migrating from (PagerDuty or Opsgenie)
-1. Ask how you want to tag incident.io webhooks (single webhook or team-specific)
+2. Ask how you want to tag incident.io webhooks (single webhook or team-specific)
-2. If using a single webhook, ask if you want to add team tags to monitors
+3. If using a single webhook, ask if you want to add team tags to monitors
-3. Collect incident.io alert source URL and webhook token
+4. Collect incident.io alert source URL and webhook token
-4. Scan for PagerDuty services in your monitors
+5. Scan for PagerDuty or Opsgenie services in your monitors
-5. Create a config file with mappings template
+6. Create a config file with mappings template

 ### add-incidentio

-Add incident.io webhooks to monitors that currently use PagerDuty:
+Add incident.io webhooks to monitors that currently use PagerDuty or Opsgenie:

 ```bash
 datadog-migrator add-incidentio